 Performance of our business is significantly influenced by the number of customers and energy usage per customer.
 Weather conditions can have a significant impact on energy usage, and we compare our results on a weather adjusted basis.
-The Houston area experienced extremely hot and dry weather during 2011.
-In 2012, we experienced a return to more normal weather in the summer months.
+In 2012, we generally experienced normal weather in the summer months.
 In 2013, we experienced a colder than normal spring and very cold weather in November and December in Houston.
-In recent years, customers have typically reduced their energy consumption, and reduced consumption can adversely affect our results.
+The cooler weather continued into 2014 and throughout the year, resulting in a colder than normal January and February and milder temperatures for the rest of the year, including the summer months, in the Houston area.
+Long term national trends indicate customers have reduced their energy consumption, and reduced consumption can adversely affect our results.
 However, due to more affordable energy prices and continued economic improvement in the area we serve, the trend toward lower usage has slowed.
 In our service area, we have benefited from growth in the number of customers that also tends to mitigate the effects of reduced consumption.
-We anticipate that this trend will continue as the region's economies resume typical growth.
+We anticipate that this trend will continue as the region's economies maintain current growth.
 The profitability of our business is influenced significantly by the regulatory treatment we receive from the state and local regulators who set our electric distribution rates.